To guide child protection workers on how to assess and respond to sexually transmitted infection (STI) notifications.

-Child protection workers should refer to Chapter 2.2: Assessment and investigation processes for specific procedures about undertaking a SWA.
-Child protection workers must forward a copy of the SWA Outcome Report to MRS for quality assurance, research and statistical purposes.
-The report should be sent via email to firstname.lastname@example.org or faxed to 1800 610 614, attention to the STI Project Officer.
+Child protection workers should refer to Chapter 2.2 Conducting a Child Safety Investigation for specific procedures about undertaking a CSI.
+Child protection workers must forward a copy of the CSI Outcome Report to MRS for quality assurance, research and statistical purposes.
+The report should be sent via email to email@example.com or faxed to 1800 610 614, attention to the STI Project Officer.

-Any issues that cannot be resolved at a local level should be referred to the senior practice development officer in the district office, to the director case practice and coordination, or to the senior practice development officers within Metropolitan or Country Services in head office.
+Any issues that cannot be resolved at a local level should be referred to the senior practice development officer in the district office, to the director or to the senior practice development officers in Professional Practice Unit: ProfessionalPracticeUnit_GeneralEnquiries@cpfs.wa.gov.au

-The STI Interagency Meeting is a quarterly meeting held by Child Protection and Family Support division, the Department of Health and the WA Police, as per the STI Protocol.
-SWAs conducted in relation to STI notifications are discussed at the meeting.
+The STI Interagency Meeting is a quarterly meeting held by the Department, the Department of Health and the WA Police, as per the STI Protocol.
+Child safety investigations for STI notifications are discussed at the meeting.

-If the STI notification relates to a child who is in the CEO’s care, the child protection worker must commence a Duty of Care Notification as soon as practicable.
-Please refer to Chapter 4.2: Notification of death, serious injury or critical incident for details.
+If the STI notification relates to a child in the CEO’s care, the child protection worker must commence a Duty of Care Notification as soon as practicable.
+Please refer to Chapter 4.2 Notification of death, serious injury or critical incident for details.